 Federal Title IV financial aid is disbursed directly to your student account and is automatically applied to certain charges on your account.
 These include charges for tuition, allowable fees, and room and board.

-Other charges on your student account, which can include library fines, parking fines, room damage charges, and health service fees, may be covered by Federal Title IV financial aid if you authorize the College to use this aid to pay for all charges billed to your account.
+Other charges on your student account, which can include library fines, parking fines, room damage charges, and health service fees, may be covered by Federal Title IV financial aid if you authorize the University to use this aid to pay for all charges billed to your account.
 You may also limit your Title IV payments to tuition, allowable fees, and room and board charges.
 You can change this authorization at any time by notifying Student Financial Services.

 You are required to forward outside scholarship checks to our office so that funds can be disbursed directly to your student account.